 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on financial assets and liabilities that are denominated in foreign currency.
-A depreciation or appreciation of 1% of the NTD against the USD, EUR, and JPY as of December 31, 2023 and 2022 would have increased or decreased the net profit after tax by \$38 thousand for the year ended December 31, 2023, and decreased or increased the net profit after tax by \$38 thousand for the year ended December 31, 2022, respectively, assuming all other factors remain constant.
+A depreciation or appreciation of 1% of the NTD against the USD, EUR, and JPY as of December 31, 2024 and 2023 would have increased or decreased the net profit after tax by \$6 thousand and \$38 thousand, respectively, assuming all other factors remain constant.
 The analysis is performed on the same basis for both periods.